 The project was created using Visual Studio 2022.

-To compile it yourself, you will need the SimConnect SDK, the fmt lib, the WASimCommander_SDK-v1.2.0.0 and the Boost headers.
+To compile it yourself, set up vcpkg and install the MSFS SDK.
 If you need help setting up your dev environment, open an Issue and I can hopefully help.

 This program has been announced at https://forums.flightsimulator.com/t/controlling-leds-and-mfd-on-the-saitek-logitech-x52-pro-and-non-pro-joystick/223066